Posted on

 • Cast iron sears & browns food better than any other cookware material, offering unrivaled food textures & flavors.

-• Non-reactive with acidic foods, unlike raw cast iron.
-Cook acidic foods like tomato sauce without metallic flavor.
+• Non-reactive with acidic foods like tomato sauce, unlike raw cast iron.
+No metallic flavors!

 • Metal utensil-safe (be gentle not to chip the enamel).